jojoalva/belly-button-challenge/README.md

 # Belly Button Challenge
 ## Javascript static page to load data on different belly buttons, observed in a study
+### This page is hosted on github pages at: https://jojoalva.github.io/belly-button-challenge/

 **Project aim:**